Mammal: Circulatory systems

+The red blood cells of mammals also lack a nucleus to make space for more haemoglobin, which significantly increases the cell's oxygen-carrying capacity.

+Respiratory systems

 The lungs of mammals are spongy and honeycombed.
 Breathing is mainly achieved with the diaphragm, which divides the thorax from the abdominal cavity, forming a dome convex to the thorax.
 Contraction of the diaphragm flattens the dome, increasing the volume of the lung cavity.
 Air enters through the oral and nasal cavities, and travels through the larynx, trachea and bronchi, and expands the alveoli.
 Relaxing the diaphragm has the opposite effect, decreasing the volume of the lung cavity, causing air to be pushed out of the lungs.
 During exercise, the abdominal wall contracts, increasing pressure on the diaphragm, which forces air out quicker and more forcefully.
 The rib cage is able to expand and contract the chest cavity through the action of other respiratory muscles.
 Consequently, air is sucked into or expelled out of the lungs, always moving down its pressure gradient.
 This type of lung is known as a bellows lung due to its resemblance to blacksmith bellows.